Pennsylvania Department of Health

 Observations:

-Based on a review of nurse staffing and staff interview, it was determined the facility failed to ensure the minimum licensed practical nurse staff to resident ratio was provided on each shift for seven shifts out of 21 reviewed from April 2, 2025, through April 8, 2025..
+Based on a review of nurse staffing and staff interviews, it was determined the facility failed to ensure the minimum licensed practical nurse to resident ratio was provided on each shift for 7 shifts out of 21 shifts reviewed.

-An interview with the Nursing Home Administrator (NHA) on April 9, 2025, at 12:03 PM, confirmed confirmed the facility had not met the required LPN to resident ratios on the above dates.
+An interview with the Nursing Home Administrator on February 12, 2026, at 2:30 PM, confirmed the facility had not met the required LPN-to-resident ratios on the above dates.

 2. No other dates were identified during the survey.